 This course will introduce professional practices in digital animation design.
 An overview of techniques, ranging from storyboarding and character creation to digital editing and sound design, will be provided.
-Pre-requisites: ART 167 with a minimum grade of C or ART 169 with a minimum grade of C or ART 170 with a minimum grade of C
+Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-Gen) with a score of 200)

-ART 200 The Art of the African-American (3 Credits)
+ART 200 African American Art (3 Credits)